-9 And my experience with that, is that it's difficult with the amount of movement that you get, that 10 sometimes it's -- sometimes the community is very far away.
-11 And that they don't have the capacity a lot of the time to 12 respond.
-You're trying to call a Band office where they're 13 understaffed and they don't get back to you for a while.
-14 15 And in the meanwhile, there's pressure to place the child right away.
-And it's hard to wait until they can actually 16 17 get back to you and put the word out in the community and find out if there's any families that can take the child.
-18 19 And I would be in a position of sort of, trying to get a social worker to wait while I was trying to get in touch 20 with a Band, a couple of provinces away.
-And you know, a 21 couple of months would go by and it was quite difficult.
-22
+And my experience with that, is that it's difficult with the amount of movement that you get, that sometimes it's -- sometimes the community is very far away.
+And that they don't have the capacity a lot of the time to respond.
+You're trying to call a Band office where they're understaffed and they don't get back to you for a while.
+And in the meanwhile, there's pressure to place the child right away.
+And it's hard to wait until they can actually get back to you and put the word out in the community and find out if there's any families that can take the child.
+And I would be in a position of sort of, trying to get a social worker to wait while I was trying to get in touch with a Band, a couple of provinces away.
+And you know, a couple of months would go by and it was quite difficult.

-23 MS. FIALKA JACK: So I actually wasn't aware 24 that other provinces notified Bands when kids ended up in 25 foster care.
+MS. FIALKA JACK: So I actually wasn't aware that other provinces notified Bands when kids ended up in foster care.
 I know that in the case of my Band, that when

-I was 16, I had already been in care for quite some time and I asked my social worker if I could move to my reserve.
-And he was totally gung-ho to let me go, but when he contacted my reserve, he came back to me and he told me that the only foster home on my reserve was my little brother's foster dad, and he only took boys.

-7 And that was the only shot that I had to be able to connect to my culture, because my Band refuses to 8 9 let you learn the language, learn anything about the culture, unless you live on the reserve for a certain 10 amount of time.
-And I come from hereditary-chief blood, 11 and for me to not be able to have that connection, it 12 hurts.
-And to know that I got refused at 16, to be able to 13 learn about my culture, is horrifying.
-14

-15 And to know that there are other youth that are probably dealing with that exact same issue.
-And so, 16 17 to know that there's other provinces that will help contact reserves, it kind of broke my heart hearing that.
-And I 18 really hope that other youth can be able to connect to 19 their culture, instead of waiting years and years and where 20 there's such a disconnect between themselves and their 21 culture.
+1 I was 16, I had already been in care for quite some time 2 and I asked my social worker if I could move to my reserve.
+3 And he was totally gung-ho to let me go, but when he 4 contacted my reserve, he came back to me and he told me 5 that the only foster home on my reserve was my little 6 brother's foster dad, and he only took boys.
+7 And that was the only shot that I had to be 8 able to connect to my culture, because my Band refuses to 9 let you learn the language, learn anything about the 10 culture, unless you live on the reserve for a certain 11 amount of time.
+And I come from hereditary-chief blood, 12 and for me to not be able to have that connection, it 13 hurts.
+And to know that I got refused at 16, to be able to 14 learn about my culture, is horrifying.
+15 And to know that there are other youth that 16 are probably dealing with that exact same issue.
+And so, 17 to know that there's other provinces that will help contact 18 reserves, it kind of broke my heart hearing that.
+And I 19 really hope that other youth can be able to connect to 20 their culture, instead of waiting years and years and where 21 there's such a disconnect between themselves and their 22 culture.
 So.
-22 have all sorts of other rights; human rights, Indigenous rights.
-Were you ever informed or educated about your rights by either social workers or people within the programs about your rights as a child in care, or your rights as a citizen, or your rights as an Indigenous woman?

 23 COMMISSIONER QAJAQ ROBINSON: The final 24 question I have is, I understand that in B.C., children in 25 care have legislated rights, specific rights.
 And you also

+Hearing - Public Youth Panel: Cheylene Moon, Shae-Lynn Noskye, Fialka Jack and Erin Pavan